Fun-Team-Name/Final-Project/README.md

 11. in your browser go to **localhost:8000**
 12. **As Teacher** click teacher tab
 13. click sign up button to create account
-14. log in with credentials navigate cite
+14. log in with credentials navigate site

-**As Student** from login page click student tab, enter student for username and student for password and navigate cite
+**As Student** from login page click student tab, enter student for username and student for password and navigate site

 **NOTES: cookie clicker will not work unless you have docker installed.
 In the case docker is already installed and running, right before step 10 do the following